Call 24/7. Speak to an Attorney Immediately

 • Truck drivers — prolonged seated posture, vibration, heavy loading and unloading

-• Laborers and laborers in manufacturing — repetitive heavy work, machine operation
+• Laborers in manufacturing — repetitive heavy work, machine operation

 How to Protect Your Claim From the Start